I Was a Teenage Grave Robber: Plot summary

-The story takes place in the (fictitious) district of Belwood, California in 1962.
-The narrator, Danny Gerald (amended in the rewrite to "Gerad"), was orphaned at the age of 13; at the age of 18, he is conned out of the last of his inheritance, forcing him to drop out of college.
+The story takes place in the (fictitious) district of Belwood, California, in 1962.
+The narrator, Danny Gerald (amended in the rewrite to "Gerad"), was orphaned at the age of 13; by age 18, he is conned out of the last of his inheritance, forcing him to drop out of college.
 While drowning his sorrows in a bar, Danny meets Rankin, who recruits him to work for his employer, the cadaverous Steffen Weinbaum.
 Visiting Weinbaum's Victorian mansion, Danny learns that the job entails procuring corpses for Weinbaum to use in his experiments.
 Desperate for money so he can resume his education, Danny reluctantly agrees.

 Two days later, Danny and Rankin visit the Crestwood Cemetery at night, where they dig up the body of the recently deceased Daniel Wheatherby and take it to Weinbaum's laboratory.
 While driving home, Danny witnesses a man dragging a young woman into a panel truck; his intervention leads to the truck crashing, killing the man.
 The girl, Vicki Pickford, explains that the man was her uncle David, her legal guardian, who she was running away from due to his drunkenness.
-While on a date with Vicki, Danny receives a call from Rankin urgently summoning him to the mansion.
+While on a date with Vicki, Danny receives a call from Rankin urgently summoning him to Weinbaum's mansion.
 Danny brings Vicki with him to the mansion, where she reveals that David began drinking heavily while working there, with Danny realising that he was recruited to replace David.

-Leaving Vicki in his car, Danny finds the laboratory ransacked, with a broken glass tank, green liquid on the floor, and a blood trail leading into the garage.
+Leaving Vicki in his car, Danny finds the laboratory ransacked, with broken glass tank, green liquid on the floor, and a blood trail leading into the garage.
 Following the trail into a tunnel, Danny finds Rankin dead from a head wound.
 At the end of the tunnel, Danny finds Weinbaum standing above a pit containing an unseen "mewing" creature.
 Hearing Vicki scream, Danny returns to the laboratory, where he finds two more tanks have broken.
 Taking Weinbaum's revolver, Danny follows a trail left by Vicki and a large pursuer into the woods.

 Finding Vicki in a gully, Danny determines that three creatures have escaped from the tanks, with the first having been trapped in the pit by Weinbaum and the second now trapped in the gully, leaving one unaccounted for.
 Returning once more to the mansion, Danny finds Weinbaum being attacked by an enormous maggot made up of millions of smaller maggots.
 As the giant maggot kills Weinbaum, Danny kills the maggot by setting the green liquid on fire, then flees with Vicki.

-In the epilogue, Danny reveals that the ensuing fire destroyed 15 square miles of the surrounding land.
+In the epilogue, Danny reveals that the ensuing fire destroyed fifteen square miles of the surrounding land.
 Returning to the mansion after the fire, Danny discovers Weinbaum's diary, which reveals that after he exposed corpses to gamma rays, the maggots in the corpses grew and eventually formed three giant gestalt creatures.
 While feeling guilt over the death of Rankin, Danny resolves to move forward with Vicki.